 "I speak this, even on supposition that you read the Hebrew, as I believe Ezra, if not Moses, did with points.
-For, if we read it in the modern way without points, I appeal to every competent judge, whether it be not the most equivocal."-The paper has been partly destroyed.
+For if we read it in the modern way without points, I appeal to every competent judge, whether it be not the most equivocal."-The paper has been partly destroyed.

 In the countries which have hitherto been considered, (the Isle of Man excepted,) the English language has been universally spoken.
-But Divine Providence led Mr. Wesley, with the Preachers in connexion with him, into an unexpected line of usefulness, promising the happiest results.
+But Divine Providence led Mr. Wesley, with the preachers in connexion with him, into an unexpected line of usefulness, promising the happiest results.

-The Islands of Jersey, Guernsey, and Alderney, are situated in St. Michael's Bay, near the coast of Normandy.
-They are the only remains of the Norman dominions annexed to Great Britain by William the Conqueror.
-The inhabitants in general, (those of the principal towns excepted,) speak only French.
+The islands of Jersey, Guernsey, and Alderbey, are situate in St. Michael's bay, near the coast of Notpraidy.
+They are the only remains of the Norman dominions annexed to Great: Britain by William the Conqueror.
+The inhabitants in general (those of the two principal towns excepted) speak only French.

-Jersey was known to the ancient Romans under the name of Cosarrea.
+Jersey was known to the ancient Romans under the name of Cæsarea.
 It is twelve miles in length, and contains about twenty thousand inhabitants.
 Guernsey is seven or eight miles long, and contains about fifteen thousand people.
 These two islands are exceedingly fertile and healthy.
 Alderney is about eight miles in circumference, and has about three or four thousand inhabitants.

-In a regiment of soldiers, which was sent over to Jersey in the French war, before the Revolution, there were a few serious Christians who had heard the Gospel in one of the seaport towns of England.
-These men, finding no help for their souls in the island, wrote to Mr. Wesley, entreating him to send them a Preacher.
-Mr. Brackenbury, a gentleman of fortune in Lincolnshire, who had joined the society, and soon after preached in connexion with Mr. Wesley, was present when the letter was received, and offered his service, as he had some acquaintance with the French language.
-Mr. Wesley readily accepted the offer.
-Mr. Brackenbury set off for Jersey, rented a house in the town of St. Helier, preached the Gospel through the island, and was the instrument of turning many from their sins to God.
-At first, his religious assemblies were greatly disturbed, particularly in the parish of St. Mary, by a miserable set of ungodly men, who, on an appeal to the Civil Magistrate, were fined, and obliged to give security for their good behaviour.
+In a regiment of soldiers, which was sent over to Jersey in the French war before the revolution, there were a few serious Christians who had heard the gospel in one of the seaport towns of England.
+These men, finding no help for their souls in the island, wrote to Mr. Wesley, entreating him to send them a preacher.
+Mr. Brackenbury, a gentleman of fortune in Lincolnshire, who had joined the society, and soon afterward preached in connexion with Mr. Wesley, was present when the letter was received, and offered his service, as he had some acquaintance with the French language.
+Mr. Wesley readily accepted the Mr. Brackenbury set off for Jersey, rented a house in the town of St. Helier, preached the gospel through the island, and was the instrument of turning many from their sins to God.
+At first his religious assemblies were greatly disturbed, particularly in the parish of St. Mary, by a miserable set of ungodly men, who, on an appeal to the civil magistrate, were fined and obliged to give security for their good behaviour.

-In the year 1786, Mr. Wesley sent another Preacher, Mr. (now Dr.) Adam Clarke, to the Island of Jersey.
+In the year 1786 Mr. Wesley sent another preacher, Mr. (now Dr.) Adam Clarke, to the island of Jersey.
 Mr. Clarke preached several times in the town of St. Aubin, surrounded by a very violent mob, from whom he received much abuse, and was often in danger of losing his life.
 The rioters tore the house in which he preached almost to pieces.
-At another time, one of the Magistrates headed a large mob, and pulled down Mr. Clarke from the pulpit with his own hands.
-The drummer of the St. Aubin Militia was then called, who had the honour of violently assaulting the Minister of God, and afterwards of drumming him through and out of the town.
-Mr. Clarke, however, was not to be intimidated by the usage he met with, but continued his visits and labours, till he at last outweathered the storm.
-Regular preaching was then established in the town, and even the mob themselves reverenced the Preacher.
+At another time one of the magistrates headed a large mob and pulled down Mr. Clarke from the pulpit with his own hands.
+The drummer of the St. Aubin militia was then called, who had the honour of violently assaulting the minister of God, and afterward of drumming him through and out of the town.
+Mr. Clarke, however, was not to be intimidated by the usage he met with, but continued his visits and labours till he at last outweathered the storm.
+Regular preaching was then established in the town, and even the mob themselves reverenced the preacher.

-From this time, religion flourished more and more in the Island of Jersey.
-Many Preachers were raised among the natives, and societies formed all over the island.
+From this time, religion flourished more and more in the island of Jersey.
+Many preachers were raised among the natives, and societies formed all over the island.